lukaspustina/shick_crypto/README.md

 # Shick Crypto Library
-This library shows how to use [NaCl][NaCl] in form of [libsodium][libsodium] to securely encrypt a message with asymmetrical encryption.
+This library shows how to use [NaCl][NaCl] in form of [libsodium][libsodium] to securely encrypt a message with asymmetric encryption.

 In German, *Schick!* (pronounced [shick]) means *Send!*.
 So, clone and start sending securely.
 You can find Shick Crypto Library